How much will it cost to study in the US?

 For short distances

 You can make use of regional trains, buses, and subways.
-This can range anywhere between US$45 and $100 per month (approx. figure, subject to fluctuate with changing economy).
 It is a good idea to get monthly passes for travelling to college and back as these can be fairly cheap.

 For long distances